buzinas/simple-scrollbar/README.md

 ```

 ### Dynamically added content
-If you use some client Framework, like AngularJS, Aurelia, CalangoJS, etc - or any library that includes DOMElements dynamically in your app, and you want to use the SimpleScrollbar `ss-container` attribute, you can use the `SimpleScrollbar.initAll` method, and it will turn all the elements with that attribute in a scrollable one for you.
+If you use some client Framework, like Angular, Aurelia, etc - or any library that includes DOMElements dynamically in your app, and you want to use the SimpleScrollbar `ss-container` attribute, you can use the `SimpleScrollbar.initAll` method, and it will turn all the elements with that attribute in a scrollable one for you.

 ```Javascript
 var div = document.createElement('div');